toopher/toopher-python/README.md

 ### Step 2: Validate the postback data

-After the Toopher-IFRAME results are posted back to server, the postback data can be validated one of two ways:

-#### 1. Check the authentication request status
 The simplest way to validate the postback data is to call `is_authentication_granted` to check if the authentication request was granted.

 ```python